How Do You Negotiate Selling Your Gold Coast Home?

 Practical Steps You Can Take Now

-If you are not ready to sell yet, that is fine.
+If you’re not ready to sell yet, that’s fine.
 Here are a few gentle things you can do now that cost nothing but will help you later.

 • Look up recent sales in your street or suburb.
-Compare size, age and condition to yours; it’s important to be realistic.
+Compare the size, age, and condition to yours; it’s essential to be realistic.

 • Walk through your home with fresh eyes.
 Note the little jobs you should fix easily.